GregFagan38/GregFagan38/README.md

 - Data analytics and business strategy
 - Python and SQL for data analysis and machine learning
-- Power BI and Tablaue for information visualization
+- Power BI and Tableau for information visualization
 - Exploring the intersection of technology and business operations

 ## 🚀 Projects (Coming Soon)